-Note - guests are unlikely to be permitted while coronavirus restrictions are in place.
 Arrangements should first be made with the Accommodation Manager.
-The charge for the guestroom is $\pounds 23.42 + VAT$ per night, i.e. $\pounds 28.10$ (B&B basis) for 2020/21.
-If you wish to have an overnight guest in your room on a Friday or Saturday night and you will be there yourself, you must inform the Lodge.
-If you wish to have an overnight guest in your room on another night or you will not be there yourself, you must apply in advance to the Dean for permission (see Decanal Matters, 3.3) Payment must be made at time of booking.
+The charge for the guestroom is $\pounds 23.95 + VAT$ per night on B&B basis for 2021-22.
+If you wish to have an overnight guest in your room and you will be there yourself, you must inform the Lodge.
+If you wish to have an overnight guest in your room for a longer period or you will not be there yourself, you must apply in advance to the Dean for permission (see Decanal Matters, 3.3) Payment must be made at time of booking.